-Nobody really knew much about avalanches and snow, so Peter Schaerer National Research Council and I we started running snow and avalanche courses for various interest groups.
+Nobody really knew much about avalanches and snow then, so Peter Schaerer of the National Research Council and I we started running snow and avalanche courses for the public and various interest groups.

-We also involved with heli-skiingThe accident in Valemount, where people were caught in an avalancheone fatality and one person los an eye.
+We also became involved with heli-skiing.
+There was an accident in Valemount, B.C., where thirty-two people were caught in an avalanche that resulted in one fatality and one person losing an eye.
 At the inquest that followed, I recommended that the operators should have a lease of occupation for a given group of mountains.
-Each operation could then map their area, get to know the hazards and study the conditions.
-They would also not be chasing each other for snow.
-Th system is still in place.
+Each operation could then map their area, get to know the hazards within it, and study the snow conditions.
+They would also not be chasing each other for fresh snow.
+That system is still in place today.

-Later on, a similar thing happened with snowmobilers when an avalanche, in Valemount, killed four peopleWe gave recommendations again on what should be done and that was followed up.
+Later on, a similar thing happened with snowmobilers when an avalanche, also in Valemount, killed four people.
+We gave recommendations again on what should be done and again that was followed up.

-Peter Fuhrmann originated helicopter slingrescue operations and I started the first pilot testing
+Peter Fuhrmann originated helicopter and sling-rescue operations in Canada and I started the first pilot testing in that regard.

-We also arks ski guides examinations and help with the guiding examinations the
+We also held Parks ski guides examinations and continued to help with the guiding examinations for the ACMG.

-After the Trans Canada Highway was built over Rogers Pass, the Yellowhead Highway was built further north, the Icefields Parkway from and the Highway to Radium.
-All of theneeded avalanche control, which Peter or I set up.
+After the Trans Canada Highway was built over Rogers Pass (1962), the Yellowhead Highway was built further north, as was the Icefields Parkway from Banff to Jasper, and the Kootenay Highway to Radium.
+All of these roadways needed avalanche control, which Peter Fuhrmann or I set up.

-ski areas in the parks avalanche control systems, which we set up and ran.
+Several alpine ski areas in the parks required avalanche control systems as well, which we also set up and ran.

-Everything was beginning stagese had our fingers in almost everyavalanche control programs thers followed what we started.
+Everything was in its beginning stages and we had our fingers in almost every pie.
+Later when many of our avalanche control programs were in place, others followed what we started.
 I am well satisfied with what we accomplished both in and outside the national parks system.

 5